manuhortet/graphql-backend/README.md

 - Install TypeScript: `yarn global add typescript`
 - Clone this repo: `git clone git@github.com:Wobbly-App/graphql-backend.git`
 - `cd` into the repo and run `yarn install` to get dependencies
-- `cp example.env .env`.
+- `cp example.env .env`
+- `yarn codegen` generates a) the typed Prisma client and b) types for the front-facing schema
+- Run `docker-compose up -d` to start a local Postgres db and a Prisma server
+- `yarn prisma deploy` deploys the Prisma datamodel to the Prisma server
+- `yarn dev` runs the backend server locally.

+### Environment variables
+These are defined in `.env`.
+You shouldn't need to change them for development -- the following is for reference.

 - `NODE_ENV` is the node environment (e.g. `dev`, `production`, etc.).
 It's also the [stage](https://www.prisma.io/forum/t/what-is-the-purpose-of-prisma-service-and-stage-in-the-prisma-yml/4699) on the Prisma server.
 - `ENGINE_API_KEY` is the API key for [Apollo Engine](https://engine.apollographql.com).
 Don't worry if you don't have this API key; you don't need it.
 Apollo Engine gives us statistics on production server performance but you don't need it for development.
 - `PORT` is the port that exposes the public API.
 - `PRISMA_ENDPOINT` is where the Prisma server lives.
 It's a URL of the format `http://domain:port/service`.
 The `service` is the name of the service.
 If you're running Prisma locally with docker, this should be `http://localhost:4466/wobbly`. **Make sure it does not end in a slash.**
 - `PRISMA_SECRET` should be a long, secret string for authenticating against Prisma when using the GraphQL playground in the browser.
 - `PRISMA_MANAGEMENT_API_SECRET`
 - `DB_USER` and `DB_PASSWORD` are the credentials to connect to the Postgres database.
 - `APP_SECRET` is the secret we use to sign user [JWTs](https://en.wikipedia.org/wiki/JSON_Web_Token).
-- `yarn codegen` generates a) the typed Prisma client and b) types for the front-facing schema
-- Run `docker-compose up -d` to start a local Postgres db and a Prisma server
-- `yarn prisma deploy` deploys the Prisma datamodel to the Prisma server
-- `yarn dev` runs the backend server locally.

 ## Development workflows